lmmeqa/chorely-backend/Postman_Testing_Guide.md

 # Chorely API Postman Testing Guide

+New modular flow collections are available under `backend/postman/flows/`.
+Each flow is a small Postman collection that uses the same environment.

 This guide will help you set up and use the Postman collection to test all Chorely API endpoints.

 ## Setup Instructions